Chuck Hagel: Resignation

-On November 24, 2014, The New York Times reported that Hagel would be resigning from his position as Secretary of Defense under pressure from the Obama administration, in particular because of a dispute with NSA Advisor Susan E. Rice over Syria policy.
-The administration under Hagel's watch had struggled to articulate a strategy to defeat ISIL in both Iraq and Syria.
+On November 24, 2014, The New York Times reported that Hagel would be resigning from his position as secretary of defense under pressure from the Obama administration, in particular because of a dispute with NSA advisor Susan E. Rice over Syria policy.
+The administration during Hagel's term had struggled to articulate a strategy to defeat ISIL in both Iraq and Syria.
 Later that day, President Obama announced Hagel's resignation and thanked him for his service.
 Hagel said in a statement, "You should know I did not make this decision lightly.
 But after much discussion, the President and I agreed that now was the right time for new leadership here at the Pentagon."

 Hagel did not deny rumors that Obama asked for his resignation, but he explicitly contended that it was a "mutual decision" between him and President Obama.
 Senator John McCain offered his own insight: Hagel was frustrated with the White House decision-making process, national security policy, and "excessive micromanagement" within the White House.
 In December 2015, during an interview with Foreign Policy, Hagel stated he was "backstabbed" and accused Obama administration officials of making anonymous comments after his resignation in an effort to destroy his reputation.

 Hagel continued in post until the confirmation of his successor, Ash Carter, in February 2015.

 Retirement

+Since 2018, both Hagel and the University of Nebraska Omaha have held the Chuck Hagel Symposium in Public Service.
+Also held with the University of Nebraska Omaha, since 2019 Hagel has participated in the "Chuck Hagel Forum in Global Leadership", a forum that explores current global issues, with the inaugural forum hosting both Hagel and former Vice President Joe Biden.
+The forum is hosted in partnership with the Atlantic Council.

 In 2019 Hagel funded the annual Hagel Lecture at the University of Chicago Project for Security and Threats, and on 17 October 2019 gave a keynote speech at the International Tribunal for the Law of the Sea in Hamburg to address: "How healthy is the ocean’s constitution?
 25 Years of the United Nations Convention on the Law of the Sea".